Table of Contents

 But more than anything else, music in Kenya was jamming the blues with my Once Upon a Tryp buddies, and the fine Kenya bangi that came wreathed in.
 Cannabis lived up to its rep: it was mind expanding.
 It kicked my imagination into overdrive, and that is not a good thing.
 It wasn't long before I was able to feel the psychological harm it was doing.
 The only way to heal that damage was to go all the way through it and come out the other side.
 That wouldn't happen for another fifty years.
 On the plus side, the boys in the band broadened my musical tastes, giving me blues and early psychedelic rock.

 The seventies.
 This section of my musical past actually begins in the summer of 1968 When I repatriated with my mom.
 I returned from Kenya keen to immerse myself in new music.
 Those were early days of progressive rock, and I was an avid fan in waiting.
-Even the latest hits took months to get to Kenya from Britain and Europe in those far off days.
-Most new music from the States never made it at all.
-The long haired hippie freaks I hung out with at Mel High fixed me right up, very sweetly at times.
+Anything that wasn't an AM radio hit took months to get to Kenya from Britain and Europe in those far off days.
+Interesting new music from the States never made it at all.
+The long haired hippie freaks I befriended at Mel High fixed me right up, very sweetly at times.
+My love of psychedelic and progressive rock continued through college, where I also became delighted with British folk rock.
+That love eventually bloomed into an enduring love of JS Bach's music, via the guitar wizardry of artists like Bert Jansch and especially John Renbourne.
+After college, in Tallahassee, I dove deeper into Bach and began to develop a love for women's voices, a love still very much in evidence as I program songs for Waltz etcetera.
+My crushes began with Linda Ronstadt and Joni Mitchell.
+I still play a few songs by Linda; Joni, not so much.